jfm888/data-512/data-512-a1/README.md

 All other work is original

-Send questions about the notebook to jm888@uw.edu
+Please send questions about this project to John Mahoney jm888@uw.edu

 Enjoy!